-Exercise Expected Expected Fair value Type of Stock price price (in price option Expected Risk-free per unit (in arrangement Grant date (in dollars) dollars) volatility life dividends interest rate dollars) Formosa 2022.03.09 \$39.50 \$ 39.70 49.67% 3.5 ~ 4.5 0% 0.56% \$13.8687 Pharmaceuticals (Note 1) (Note 2) years ~ 15.0536 IncEmployee stock options
+Exercise Expected Expected Fair value Type of Stock price price (in price option Expected Risk-free per unit (in arrangement Grant date (in dollars) dollars) volatility life dividends interest rate dollars) Formosa Pharmaceuticals IncEmployee stock options 2022.03.09 \$39.50 (Note 1) \$ 39.70 49.67% (Note 2) 3.5 ~ 4.5 years 0% 0.56% \$13.8687 ~ 15.0536

-- Note 1: It was set based on the closing price of target shares in Taipei Exchange on the grant date. - Note 2: The expected price volatility was estimated based on the closing price of stocks of comparable companies at time length which approximates the expected duration. - E. Expenses incurred on share-based payment transactions are shown below:
+- Note 1: It was set based on the closing price of target shares in Taipei Exchange on the grant date. - Note 2: The expected price volatility was estimated based on the closing price of stocks of comparable companies at time length which approximates the expected duration. - E. The fair value of Cash capital increase reserved for employee preemption on grant date is measured using the Black-Scholes option-pricing model.
+Relevant information is as follows: